 What’s the risk?
 It’s illegal to limit the opportunities and assignments offered to an employee because of that employee’s disability if they’re qualified to perform the task.

 - You’ve come to realize you have no choice but to downsize your workforce.
-You choose to terminate an employee who holds an essential position but just doesn’t quite fit in with the rest of your small team – for various reasons.
+You choose to terminate an employee who holds an essential position but just doesn’t quite fit in with the rest of your small team.

 What’s the risk?
 Without a legitimate business reason for an employee’s termination, such as failure to meet performance standards or violation of company policies, you’re increasing the risk that you could be found liable for wrongful termination due to discrimination.

 - Your workplace is lively, usually with lots of repartee being bantered about.
 Sometimes it gets a little risqué but it’s all in good fun.

 What’s the risk?
 What may seem like innocent banter to one person may feel threatening and uncomfortable to another.
 By allowing questionable banter to continue, you could be setting yourself up for more than just a gender discrimination claim.